Natasha24s/aws-streamlit-apigw-langchain-bedrock-dynamodb-chatbot/README.md

 ### 5. Update Lambda Layer

 Upload the provided layer.ZIP file as a new layer for the Lambda function.
+Specify x86_64 for Compatible architectures and python3.11 for Compatible runtimes.

 ### 6. Get API Gateway Invoke URL